-- Incorporation of CMAQ wet deposition data into the TDep MMF model (Measurement Model Fusion Workgroup) - Peer-reviewed manuscript describing the modernized TDep Measurement Model Fusion model and evaluation of results with the archived model (Measurement Model Fusion Workgroup)
+- NSF RCN proposal (Leora Nanus, Alexandra Ponette, and Pam Templar; CityDep) - Peer-reviewed manuscript describing the modernized TDep Measurement Model Fusion model and evaluation of results with the archived model (Measurement Model Fusion Workgroup)

-This manuscript will compare: 1) the modernized (2021.01) with the archived (2018.02) TDep MMF model using the same 2010 input dataset to quantify the differences due to the method changes; 2) the TDep 2021.01 model using the 2010 EQUATES dataset with the same model using the old 2010 ECODEP dataset to quantify differences due to the input modeled dataset; and 3) the TDep 2021.01 model using the 2010 EQUATES dataset with the TDep (2018.02) dataset with the old 2010 ECODEP dataset to quantify the overall difference between the new methods.
+This manuscript presents the modernized TDep MMF model (2021.01) and directly compares estimates with the archived (2018.02) model using the same 2010 input dataset to quantify the differences due to the method changes.
 This will build on the results presented by Greg Beachley at the 2021 Fall NADP Science Symposium.